Retiree Health Insurance Before Age 65

 - Private – Going directly to an insurer for an individual medical plan with various co-pays and deductibles is pretty easy, but usually very costly.
 It’s not unusual for individuals to pay $1,200 to $2,000 a month for good coverage with low deductibles.

-- Exchange – These are the options available under the Affordable Care Act providing comprehensive coverage and sometimes being subsidized at lower income levels.
+- Health Insurance Marketplace – These are the options available under the Affordable Care Act providing comprehensive coverage and sometimes being subsidized at lower income levels.
+Click here to learn more.

 - Spouse – Having a working spouse with health care benefits can provide coverage for an early retiree.